Skip to main content

 Trophies & Structure

-The senior women's club competition features three trophies:
+The senior women's club competition features the following trophies:

-• Tia Paasi Memorial Trophy – First Division, Second Round
+• Tia Paasi Memorial Trophy - First Division

 • For historical champions, see the Premier Women - Past Winners page